-3.4 Convection development
+3.4 Convective development

 We investigated the development of locally developed convection as it is frequently observed in the Nam Co Lake basin.
 As discussed in Sect.
-3.2 there is a direct interaction between soil moisture, Bowen-ratio and turbulent surface fluxes, which to a large extent drives convective evolution.
+3.2 there is a direct interaction between soil moisture, Bowen ratio and turbulent surface fluxes, which to a large extent drives convective evolution.
 Therefore, differences in convective development are expected for the simulated cases.

 During the course of the day, boundary-layer clouds forming at the beginning of the simulation grow into moist deep convection that produces precipitation in the model domain.
-Figure 8 displays the simulated averaged cloud liquid water concentration, as well as Z_c , cloud bottom and cloud top height.
+Figure 8 displays the simulated averaged cloud liquid water concentration, as well as Z_c , cloud base and cloud top height.
 While all simulations lead to the development of deep convection, there are some differences in the amount of generated convection, the convective timing and dynamics as well as deposited precipitation (Sect.
 3.5).
-The drier PWP and $0.5 \times$ FC cases show only limited or isolated convection before solar noon and then some deeper convection around 14:00, which does not lead to strong precipitation.
-Cases $0.75 \times$ FC and $1.0 \times$ FC on the other hand have a slightly stronger and earlier triggering of convection and then a stronger release of convective energy in the afternoon that is accompanied with a distinct precipitation event.
-The moistest simulations (Cases $1.5 \times FC$ and $2.0 \times FC$) have a stronger cloud development before noon and then lack a strong convective triggering in the afternoon.
+The drier PWP and $0.5 \times FC$ cases show only limited or isolated convection before solar noon and then some deeper convection around 14:00 LT, which does not lead to strong precipitation.
+Cases $0.75 \times FC$ and $1.0 \times FC$ on the other hand have a slightly stronger and earlier triggering of convection and then a stronger release of convective energy in the afternoon that is accompanied by a distinct precipitation event.
+The moistest simulations (cases $1.5 \times FC$ and $2.0 \times FC$) have a stronger cloud development before noon and then lack a strong convective triggering in the afternoon.

-These three regimes become especially visible, when analysing the convective massflux M_c defined as the product of moist density (ρ) and vertical velocity (w) integrated for a given height z:
+These three regimes become especially visible, when analysing the convective mass flux M_c defined as the product of moist density (ρ) and vertical velocity (w) integrated for a given height z:

-$$M{\rm c}(z) = \int \rho w \, \mathrm{d}A,$$
+$$M{\rm c}(z) = \int \rho w \mathrm{d}A,\tag{2}$$

 and integrated over cloudy grid cells with w > 0 (Fig. 9).
-Cases $0.75 \times FC$ and $1.0 \times FC$ are the only simulations that show a peak in convective massflux in the afternoon at
+Cases $0.75 \times FC$ and $1.0 \times FC$ are the only simulations that show a peak in convective mass flux in the afternoon at 5 km and 7 km a.g.l., while the remaining simulations show a different evolution.
+As the development of deep convection is sustained by the release of latent energy, it is expected to gain strength with height until latent energy release becomes